-- Parva is a language simple enough for the distinction between types to be drawn by using a simple integer enumeration this is rather unrealistic and more complex languages demand that types be represented by more complex objects, as we shall see in Chapter 15; - the concept of enumerating the different kinds of identifier is quite distinct from the concept of enumerating the different types associated with identifiers; - it is not only the identifiers in a program that have a type attribute expressions must also be regarded as yielding values of a type which depends on the types of the operands and the effects of the operators of which they are composed.
+- Parva is a language simple enough for the distinction between types to be drawn by using a simple integer enumeration this is rather unrealistic and more complex languages demand that types be represented by more complex objects, as we shall see in Chapter 15; - the concept of enumerating the different kinds of identifier must not be confused with the concept of enumerating the different types associated with identifiers; - it is not only the identifiers in a program that have a type attribute expressions must also be regarded as yielding values of a type which depends on the types of the operands and the effects of the operators of which they are composed.
 (We shall return to this important topic in section 12.6.8.)

-12.6.5 Symbol table classes
+12.6.5 Classes for supporting a symbol table and static semantic analysis

-We are now in a position to suggest the form that support classes suitable for constructing a symbol table might assume.
+We are now in a position to suggest the form that support classes suitable for constructing a symbol table might assume, at least so far as their fields are concerned.

 '''

 class Scope {

+// link to enclosing (outer) scope

+public Scope outer;

+public Entry firstInScope; // link to first identifier entry

+// in this scope

+} // class Scope

-class Entry {
+class Kinds {

 public const int

 // identifier kinds

 con = 0,

 Var = 1,

-Fun = 2,
+Fun = 2;

+} // class Kinds

+class Types {

+public const int

 // identifier (and expression) types.

+// The numbering is significant as

 noType = 0,

-// The numbering is significant as

 nullType = 2,

 intType = 4,

-// array types are denoted by these
+// corresponding array reference types

 boolType = 6,

-// numbers + 1
+// are denoted by these numbers + 1

 voidType = 8;

+} // class Types

+class Entry {

-public int
+public int type; // Types

-kind:

-public string name;
+public string name; // lexeme

-public int

-type;

-nextInScope; // link to next entry in current scope
+public Entry nextInScope; // link to next entry in current scope

-public Entry
+public bool declared; // true for all except the senting // class Entry

-// true for all except sentinel entry
+// true for all except the sentinel entry

-public bool

-declared;

-}
+} // class Entry

 '''